 - 1. When the child turns age 18, or - 2.
-In the month of graduation if the child is over age 18 and a full-time student who is expected to graduate from high school no later than the month in which the child turns age 19.
+In the month of graduation, if the child is over age 18 and a full-time student who, by the last day of the month of their 19th birthday, will: - a.
+Complete their training curriculum from a secondary school in order to receive a high school diploma or GED, or - b.
+Complete their training at a vocational or technical school that is equivalent to secondary school.